readthedocs/readthedocs.org/docs/user/analytics.rst

 How To View Traffic Analytics
 =============================

-In this guide, you can learn to use Read the Docs' built-in traffic analytics for your documentation project and optionally add Google Analytics.
+In this guide, you can learn to use Read the Docs' built-in traffic analytics for your documentation project.
+You can also learn how you can optionally add your own Google Analytics account or completely disable Google Analytics on your project.

 Traffic Analytics lets you see *which* documents your users are reading.
 This allows you to understand how your documentation is being used,